arkascha/dokuwiki-plugin-auth-authhtaccess/README.md

-This is yet another authentication class for dokuwiki that uses the htaccess controls often found in simple apache and other web servers.
+This is yet another authentication plugin for dokuwiki that uses the apache .htaccess style control files.
-It is easy to set up and is suitable for a relatively small number of users/groups.
+It is easy to set up since no external authority is involved and is suitable only for a relatively small number of users/groups.

-It is fully compatible with the usermanager plugin, update profile, register, logout (in dokuwiki version 2006-03-09b and 2006-11-06)

 It is particularly useful where you want to share user/group information with other web applications that use a similar mechanism.

-The htaccess class finds and reads a ".htaccess" file and will use the AuthUserFile and AuthGroupFile directives to point to the list of users and groups respectively.
-A 3rd, non-standard, file "htuser" is used to store the fullname and the email address required by dokuwiki.
-By default this will be a file called "htuser" in the same directory as the AuthUserFile.

-==== Installation ====
-Unpack the [[http://lastweekend.com.au/htauth-1.01.zip|htauth-1.01.zip]] in your dokuwiki/inc/auth folder.

-=== PHP4 ===
-The files use some PHP5 OO features (private,protected,abstract modifiers).
-If you are using PHP4 you'll need to apply the supplied patch. <code> patch < htauth-php4.patch </code>

 ==== Configuration ====
-local.php options.
+conf/dokuwiki.php options.
 <code php>
 $conf['authtype'] = 'htaccess';
-$conf['htaccess_defaultgrp'] = "guest"; //optional.
+$conf['htaccess_defaultgrp'] = 'guest'; //optional.
 All valid users will be members of this group.

 //Optional path to htaccess configuration.
 Blank or not included will autodiscover a ".htaccess" file like Apache does.
 //This is useful where you are not using BASIC authentication but still want to use these formats for user/password/group info.
-//$conf['htaccess_file'] = "conf/htauth";
+//$conf['htaccess_file'] = 'conf/htauth';

-$conf['htaccess_htuser'] = "htuser"; //Name of htuser file.
+$conf['htaccess_htuser'] = 'htuser'; //Name of htuser file.
 If no path specified will be in same directory as AuthUserFile.
 $conf['autopasswd'] = 1;  //set to zero if you want to specify passwords to users.
 $conf['openregister']= 0; //open register won't work behind basic auth
 $conf['resendpasswd']= 0; //also won't work behind basic auth